Brother-Brigham/ARCHIVE_001/D&D/Spencer's Campaign - Wizard Build Planning.md

 | Str 9, Dex 13+1, Con 14, Int 15+2, Wis 13, Cha 8 |

 **Starting Equipment:**
+Taking starting gold.
+DM allowed Ranger starting gold instead of Wizard, so we have an overall budget of 200 gp.
+Take the following:
+- Scale Mail (50 gp)
+- Shield (10 gp)
+- Sprig of Mistletoe (1 gp)
+- Spellbook (2 gp)
+-

 First purchasing goal is half-plate.
-After that, worry about
+After that, worry about finding spellbooks and spell scrolls to fill out own spellbook.

 **Class Progression**: